Tag Archives: Miami

 “Man, we didn’t believe you really couldn’t.”

-I hated being afraid, feeling out of control.
+I hated being afraid and feeling out of control.

 Determined to overcome my fear of drowning, several months later, I learned to float and dive off the diving board.
-Although never a strong swimmer, I enjoyed swimming races underwater.
+Although I was never a strong swimmer, I enjoyed participating in underwater swimming races.

 I conquered that fear.